ashokkri/ashokkri.github.io/index.md

 ---

-I am a postdoctoral researcher at Inria, Sophia Antipolis in the team [Neo](https://team.inria.fr/neo/).
+I am a postdoctoral researcher at Inria, Paris in the team [Argo](https://www.inria.fr/en/argo).
 I obtained my Ph.D. from the Indian Institute of Science (IISc), Bangalore in 2020.
-Prior to Inria, I was employed at Qualcomm, India as an engineer in WiFi systems research and development.
+Prior to Inria, Paris, I was at Inria, Sophia Antipolis as a postdoctoral researcher.

 #### Research Interests